pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 Last, we set the colorkey for the image.
 If the user supplied an argument for the colorkey argument we use that value as the colorkey for the image.
 This would usually just be a color RGB value, like (255, 255, 255) for white.
 You can also pass a value of -1 as the colorkey.
 In this case the function will lookup the color at the topleft pixel of the image, and use that color for the colorkey. ::

-    def load_sound(name):
+    def load_sound(filename):
+        if not pg.mixer or not pg.mixer.get_init():
+            print("Warning, sound disabled")

             class NoneSound:
                 def play(self):
                     pass

-        if not pg.mixer or not pg.mixer.get_init():
             return NoneSound()

-        fullname = os.path.join(data_dir, name)
+        else:
-        sound = pg.mixer.Sound(fullname)
+            filename = Path('data').joinpath(filename)

-        return sound
+            return pg.mixer.Sound(filename)

-Next is the function to load a sound file.
-The first thing this function does is check to see if the :mod:`pygame.mixer` module was imported correctly.
-If not, it returns a small class instance that has a dummy play method.
+Next is the method to load a sound file.
+The first thing this method does is check to see if the :mod:`pygame.mixer` module was imported correctly.
+If not, it creates & returns a small class instance that has a dummy play method.
 This will act enough like a normal Sound object for this game to run without any extra error checking.

-This function is similar to the image loading function, but handles some different problems.
-First we create a full path to the sound image, and load the sound file.
+This method is similar to the image loading method, but handles some different problems.
+First we create a full Path to the sound image, and load the sound file.
 Then we simply return the loaded Sound object.

 Game Object Classes